 All you servants of the LORD,

 Who by night stand in the house of the LORD!

 a.
-Behold, bless the LORD: As in several other places in the Psalms, this does not mean to bless in the sense that a greater bestows a blessing on a lesser.
-God is infinitely greater than man, and in this sense man could never give a blessing to God.
+Behold, bless the LORD: As in several other places in the Book of Psalms, this does not mean to bless in the sense that a greater bestows a blessing on a lesser.
+God is infinitely greater than man, and man could never give a blessing to God.
 The idea is that it blesses and honors God when His creatures praise Him and thank Him appropriately.

 i.
 Behold: “I believe hinneh should be taken here in the sense of take heed!
 Be upon your guard.”
 (Clarke)